bootique/bootique/UPGRADE.md

 ## 2.0.B1

-* [bootique #300](https://github.com/bootique/bootique/issues/300): Injectable `ConfigurationSource` object was removed as a result of configuration-loading pipeline refactoring.
-If you redefined it to customize configuration locations, implement a simpler `JsonConfigurationLoader` instead and register it like this:
+* [bootique #300](https://github.com/bootique/bootique/issues/300): The new API allows to register configuration-loading extensions like this:

 ```java
 BQCoreModule.extend(b).addConfigLoader(MyLoader.class);
 ```
+This obsoletes a couple of existing mechanisms.
+If you relied on `ConfigurationSource` object or on `BQCoreModule.extend(b).addPostConfig("..")` (introduced in 2.0.M1), they will no longer be available and should be replaced with custom `JsonConfigurationLoader`.

 * [bootique-metrics #41](https://github.com/bootique/bootique-metrics/issues/41): A few configuration keys were changed for `heartbeat`.
 Rename the following config keys in YAML or properties: